 Bottom line

 The best tinnitus supplement, judged by evidence, does not exist.
 The closest thing to a supplement that helps is correcting a real deficiency, and even that applies to a minority of people.
-Branded cure-in-a-bottle formulas are not supported by independent trials, though a money-back guarantee at least caps the downside of trying one.
+Branded cure-in-a-bottle formulas are not supported by independent trials.
+If you consider one, judge its claims by the evidence and verify the current purchase terms before purchase.
 If tinnitus is affecting your life, the highest-value step is not a pill but an evaluation: see an audiologist to rule out treatable causes and start an approach that the evidence actually backs.

 Frequently asked